bazelbuild/starlark/design.md

 ```

 You instantly know what magic and square are, no matter what happens in the rest
 of the file.
 This restriction helps users read and maintain code.
-It is also
+It also
 provides valuable information to tools, such as IDEs and refactoring tools.

 # No for/if statements at top-level